 With a wireless headset, you won’t have to deal with cables hanging out of your controller, and you’ll be able to voice chat with no issues.
 As for headsets, I like the HyperX Cloud X wireless gaming headset, but almost any Xbox-certified wireless headset will do the trick.

 You can get a USB microphone to work with an Xbox series X but you might need to do quite a bit of troubleshooting and fixes.
-I was able to get mine working by slightly disconnecting the three-prong aux cord from the splitter.
+I got mine working by slightly disconnecting the three-prong aux cord from the splitter.

 Once again, to avoid all this drama, just buy an Xbox-certified headset that has a built-in microphone, it will work much better.